-On July 27, 2021, the PTO AC, ISO-NE, Schedule 20A Service Providers, GMP, and VTransco filed revisions to ISO-NE Tariff Schedule 21-Common and Schedule 20A-Common in accordance with Order 676-I. The revisions include certain updated business practice standards (Version 003.2) adopted by the Wholesale Electric Quadrant ("WEQ") of the North American Energy Standards Board ("NAESB") and incorporated by reference in the FERC's regulations through Order 676-I. Comments on this filing are due on or before August 19, 2021.
+On July 27, 2021, the PTO AC, ISO-NE, Schedule 20A Service Providers, GMP, and VTransco filed revisions to ISO-NE Tariff Schedule 21-Common and Schedule 20A-Common in accordance with Order 676-I. The revisions include certain updated business practice standards (Version 003.2) adopted by the Wholesale Electric Quadrant ("WEQ") of the North American Energy Standards Board ("NAESB") and incorporated by reference in the FERC's regulations through Order 676-I. Comments on this filing were due on or before August 19, 2021; none were filed.
+National Grid filed a doc-less intervention on August 13, 2021.
+This matter is pending before the FERC.
 If you have any questions concerning this matter, please contact Eric Runge (617-345-4735; ekrunge@daypitney.com).

-• CSC Schedule 18 Order 676-I Compliance Filing (ER21-2509)
+CSC Schedule 18 Order 676-I Compliance Filing (ER21-2509)

-On July 26, 2021, CSC and ISO-NE filed revisions to ISO-NE Tariff Schedule 18-Attachment Z in accordance with Order 676-I. The revisions include certain updated business practice standards (Version 003.2) adopted by NAESB's Wholesale Electric Quadrant and incorporated by reference in the FERC's regulations through Order 676-I. Comments on this filing are due on or before August 16, 2021.
+On July 26, 2021, CSC and ISO-NE filed revisions to ISO-NE Tariff Schedule 18-Attachment Z in accordance with Order 676-I. The revisions include certain updated business practice standards (Version 003.2) adopted by NAESB's Wholesale Electric Quadrant and incorporated by reference in the FERC's regulations through Order 676-I. Comments on this filing were due on or before August 16, 2021; none were filed.
+National Grid and CSC filed doc-less interventions on August 13, 2021 and August 16, 2021, respectively.
+This matter is pending before the FERC.
 If you have any questions concerning this matter, please contact Eric Runge (617-345-4735; ekrunge@daypitney.com).